Lincolnshire: Railways: history and present day

 Most rail services are currently operated by East Midlands Railway and Northern Trains.
 London North Eastern Railway (LNER), Hull Trains and CrossCountry have services which pass through the county, with LNER trains frequently passing and stopping at Grantham, on the East Coast Main Line and a service every other hour to Lincoln, while CrossCountry trains stop at Stamford on their way between Birmingham and Stansted Airport.
 Stations along the Humber are served by TransPennine Express services between Manchester Airport and Cleethorpes.
 One of the most infrequent services in the UK is in Lincolnshire: the Sheffield-Gainsborough Central-Cleethorpes line has passenger trains only on a Saturday, with three trains in both directions.
 This line is, however, used for freight.
 Hull Trains also stops at Grantham before continuing its journey to either Kings Cross or Hull.

 On 22 May 2011, East Coast started a Lincoln-London service, initially one train a day each way, and there is a northbound service on a Sunday.
 This was increased in 2019 to a service every two hours.
 East Midlands Railway also run a daily (Mon-Sat) service each way between Lincoln and London St Pancras, though this is a stopping service which takes around three hours via Nottingham, compared to LNER's service to London King's Cross which takes around 1 hour 50 minutes.

 Airport

 The only airport in Lincolnshire is Humberside Airport, near Brigg.
 East Midlands Airport, the main airport servicing the East Midlands, is within travelling distance of the county.
 Until its closure in 2022, Doncaster Sheffield Airport near Doncaster was within travelling distance of much of Lincolnshire.

 Buses

 The county's biggest bus companies are Stagecoach Grimsby-Cleethorpes (formerly Grimsby-Cleethorpes Transport) and Stagecoach in Lincolnshire (formerly Lincolnshire Road Car).
-There are several smaller bus companies, including Brylaine of Boston, Delaine Buses and Hornsby's of Scunthorpe.
+There are several smaller bus companies, including Brylaine of Boston, Delaine Buses, PC Coaches and Hornsby's of Scunthorpe.